Statistical inference of convex order by Wasserstein projection: Introduction

 To achieve our goals, we need a statistic which can not only perform the test, but also quantify the deviation from an expected test result.
 The key components in achieving our goals are the backward and forward Wasserstein projections:

 Here $\mathscr{P}^{cx}_{\preceq \nu}$ and $\mathscr{P}_{\mu \preceq}^{cx}$ are backward and forward convex order cones defined as

-Wasserstein projections are recently investigated in \cite{Gozlan_Juillet20, yh_yl_stochastic_order}.
-Existence of optimal projections and uniqueness are established together with duality for both backward and forward Wasserstein projections.
-It is also shown that backward and forward Wasserstein projections are inherently connected \cite{yh_yl_stochastic_order}.
+Wasserstein projections for $\mathcal{W}_p$, $p \geq 1$ are introduced and studied in \cite{Alfonsi_2020}, and further investigated in \cite{Gozlan_Juillet20}.
+The dualities for the backward and forward Wasserstein projections are established in \cite{yh_yl_stochastic_order}.
+It is also shown that backward and forward Wasserstein projections are inherently connected \cite{Alfonsi_2020, yh_yl_stochastic_order}.
 These properties enable us to design a test statistic for convex order which we present below.

-To the best of our knowledge, a statistical tool for convex order as required by $\left( G_{1}\right),\left( G_{2}\right) ,\left( G_{3}\right)$ has not been developed in the literature.
-Possible reasons might be technical.
-A major issue comes from the convex order itself.
-A consistent test statistic requires stability results.
-This involves more or less the stability of the convex order cone $\mathscr{P}^{cx}_{\preceq \nu}$ or $\mathscr{P}_{\mu \preceq}^{cx}$ in certain sense w.r.t. marginals $\mu$ or $\nu$.
-This however turns out to be not obvious.
-The sense in which the convex order cones are stable is not clear as there are examples showing that the cones $\mathscr{P}^{cx}_{\preceq \nu}$ and $\mathscr{P}_{\mu \preceq}^{cx}$ could be very different even if $\nu_{n}$ converges weakly to $\nu$ \cite{bruckerhoff2022instability}.
-It is noteworthy that some of the stability issues have been appreciated in the study of martingale pair testing \cite{blanchet2024empirical}, where the authors propose a vanilla version of the martingale pair test of \eqref{eq:martingale_pair_test} but find that it is not consistent, hence turn to study a parametrically smoothed statistic.
-The choice of smoothing kernel parameters may impact the statistical test result.
+To the best of our knowledge, no statistical tool for convex order as required by $\left( G_{1}\right),\left( G_{2}\right)$ and $\left( G_{3}\right)$ has been developed in the literature.
+A major difficulty of the achievement of such desirable statistic comes from the convex order itself.
+In particular, stability results are required to obtain the consistency of test statistic.
+This involves more or less the stability of the (backward and forward) convex order cones, $\mathscr{P}^{cx}_{\preceq \nu}$ and $\mathscr{P}_{\mu \preceq}^{cx}$, w.r.t. marginals $\mu$ and $\nu$ in some sense.
+This, however, turns out to be not obvious.
+The sense in which the convex order cones are stable is not clear as there are examples showing that $\mathscr{P}^{cx}_{\preceq \nu_m}$ could be very different from $\mathscr{P}^{cx}_{\preceq \nu}$ even if $\nu_m$ converges weakly to $\nu$ \cite{bruckerhoff2022instability}.
+It should be noted that some of the stability issues have been appreciated in the study of martingale pair testing \cite{blanchet2024empirical}, where the authors propose a vanilla version of the martingale pair test of \eqref{eq:martingale_pair_test} but find that it is not consistent, therefore we turn to study a parametrically smoothed statistic.
+The choice of smoothing kernel parameters may affect the statistical test result.